Knut's party

-A Knut's party or Knut's dance (julgransplundring, literally: "Christmas tree plundering") is a tradition in Sweden on St. Knut's Day (13 January), which marks the end of the Christmas and holiday season, which includes Advent Sunday, Saint Lucy's Day, Christmas, New Year and Epiphany.
+A Knut's party or Knut's dance (julgransplundring, literally: "Christmas tree plundering") is a tradition in Sweden on Saint Knut's Day (13 January), which marks the end of the Christmas and holiday season, which includes Advent Sunday, Saint Lucy's Day, Christmas, New Year and Epiphany.
 It is also known as "Dancing out Christmas" (dansa ut julen) or "Throw out the Tree" (kasta ut granen).

 Origin

 Traditionally since the 17th century, Christmas ends on the 20th day after Christmas in Sweden.
 The feast held in connection to this was originally in celebration of the Danish duke Canute Lavard.
 During the Middle Ages the celebration shifted to the martyred King Canute IV of Denmark, patron saint of Denmark and Knutsgillen ("Knut's guilds"), a form of Medieval trading companies.
 The guilds sometimes organized balls and the Swedish word for the gatherings, gille, may have influenced the tradition of the feasting since it also means "party".

 It is mentioned in the Old Farmer's Almanac that "King Knut asked them for help to drive out Christmas".
 In the old Swedish agrarian society, children would run from farm to farm to "call out Christmas" (ropa ut julen), that is call out that Christmas had ended and beg for food and drink.

 The present day tradition has changed very little since the 1870s.
 During the 20th century, the Knut's party became mainly associated with children and candy.
 The observance of the feast peaked during 1950–70.